Creative Technologist, Creature Post

-Studying digital communication gave him the freedom to express his creativity in numerous ways, says Jost Claassen who just completed his Bachelor of Communication Studies in Digital Communication and is currently interning at VFX studio Creature Post.
+Studying digital communication gave him the freedom to express his creativity in numerous ways, says Jost Claassen who completed a Bachelor of Communication Studies in Digital Communication.

 “Throughout the degree I’ve come to realise that creative expression is one of the most essential things for me.
-To feel fulfilled, I need to be working creatively and find ways to express myself in my work.
-For now, my career is mostly VFX based, however I plan to expand to the production side to pursue my aspirations of becoming a cinematographer.”
+To feel fulfilled, I need to be working creatively and find ways to express myself in my work.”

 Finding his path

 Jost says he initially came to AUT with a plan to specialise in screen production and become a director.

 “Coming out of high school I was quite certain that I wanted to work in film or television production, preferably as a director.
 It was only through my experiences at AUT that I came to realise that it was not only filmmaking that I was passionate about, but instead creativity in a broader sense.
 I wanted to be limitless with my creative ideas and create things quickly and responsively, which was possible through the Digital Communication major.

 “I particularly remember a short film called Grind, which was shown during the AUT Flavours event in 2018.
 I hadn’t seen many short films that had affected me on an emotional level, however Grind was able to do that.
 It opened my mind to the potential of what short films could do and I knew I wanted to create things that would evoke a great deal of emotion and get people thinking.”

 He would highly recommend AUT’s Bachelor of Communication Studies to those interested in understanding the media industry, Jost says.